bourgesl/nearly-optimal-mergesort-code/README.md

+# Sorting Algorithms & Testbed

+In Nov 2018, I needed to figure out what is the best sort algorithm on small datasets (almost sorted) so I started my quest gathering good Java Sorting implementations ...

+TODO

+# Fork of the Sebastian Wild's 'Nearly optimal Natural Mergesort &mdash; Code'

+I derived my work from this fabulous repository on github, that provides source code (MIT license) of several sorting algorithms (merge sorts, like TD/BU, TimSort & variants, Peek & Power Sort).

+Here is the original 'README' of the master repository:

-# Nearly optimal Natural Mergesort &mdash; Code
+## Nearly optimal Natural Mergesort &mdash; Code
 Code for experiments with nearly optimally adaptive mergesort variants peeksort and powersort.

-## Reproducing the results from the paper
+### Reproducing the results from the paper

 To reproduce the running time study from the paper, execute